webex/web-styleguide/css/README.md

 # Cisco Spark CSS Style Guide

-*A mostly reasonable approach to CSS-in-JavaScript
+*A mostly reasonable approach to CSS

 ## Table of Contents